INSURANCE - CAR INSURANCE

 2. Drive less often

-Many car insurance companies ask for your annual mileage to gauge how often you’re on the road because it has a direct link to your likelihood of getting into an accident.
+Many car insurance companies ask for your annual mileage to gauge how often you’re on the road.
+This number directly correlates to your likelihood of getting into an accident.
 If you fall below a certain number of miles — what some companies call pleasure use — you’ll typically pay a lower rate for your insurance.
-If you use your car to commute and drive above a certain mileage each year, you may pay more.
-The exact mileage thresholds vary from company to company.

 3. Improve your credit score

-Your insurance score is a factor in determining the amount of your premiums.
+Your “insurance score” is a factor in determining the amount of your premiums.
 Your insurance score measures how well you manage your money, and, according to the Insurance Information Institute, studies show that how a person manages their money is a good predictor of how often they’ll submit an insurance claim.

 4. Bundle your insurance coverages